MohanasundaramA/Hate_Speech_Detection/README.md

 # **Hate Speech Detection**

 ## Abstract
-Hate speech is extremely common on platforms such as Twitter, Facebook, comments sections and even blogs or biased online publications, and even though things like profanity filters exist, they only filter out obscenities and swear words.We find that the vast majority of hate speech consists of veiled attacks, or otherwise uses words that would in other contexts be completely innocuous but are being used to attack an individual or group.
-Most of even this is contextualized, so to know the context of each of the sentences and then gauge the hatefulness to a near perfect accuracy would require some knowledge of the topic under discussion which is beyond the scope of our rule-based algorithm.
-However, we find we can achieve a healthy precision in not just the detection of hate speech, but also its segregation into weakly or strongly hateful speech.
+Hate speech is extremely common on platforms such as Twitter, Facebook, comment sections, and even blogs or biased online publications, and even though things like profanity filters exist, they only filter out obscenities and swear words.
+We find that the vast majority of hate speech consists of veiled attacks or otherwise uses words that would in other contexts be completely innocuous but are being used to attack an individual or group.
+Most of even this is contextualized, so to know the context of each of the sentences and then gauge the hatefulness with near-perfect accuracy would require some knowledge of the topic under discussion, which is beyond the scope of our rule-based algorithm.
+However, we discover a model to distinguish between speech that is mildly or intensely hostile and identify it with a fair degree of precision.

 ## Requirements
 - Python - 3.6.7